top of page

 SMOSH West Lakes Football Club

 The vibrant history of the SMOSH West Lakes Football Club is a tale woven with mergers, challenges, and triumphs spanning several decades.
-With origins traced back as seperate clubs, the Semaphore Park Football Club and St Saviours Football Club, both originating in 1930 and 1932 respectively.
+With origins traced back as separate clubs, the Semaphore Park Football Club and St Saviours Football Club, both originating in 1930 and 1932 respectively.

 As Semaphore Park Football Club became known as West Lakes Football Club in 1975, St Saviours Football Club became Hindmarsh CYM (and Hindmarsh CYMS) Football Club before merging with St. Michael’s Old Scholars also in 1975 to become St. Michael’s Old Scholars and Hindmarsh (SMOSH) Football Club.